wisp-forest/docs/docs/accessories/developer/itemstack_components.md

 ### Slot Validation

-Any ItemStack can define invalid or valid slots to which it can be equipped using the `accessories:slot_validation` item component allowing you to add the ability to equip the accessory within a slot or override current equipability for an existing accessory.
+Any ItemStack can define invalid or valid slots to which it can be equipped to using the `accessories:slot_validation` Item Component.
+Using it allows you to add to or override the equipability for an existing Accessory.

 ```JSON
 {